electron/electron/docs/api/native-image.md

 Template images are not intended to be used as standalone images and are usually mixed with other content to create the desired final appearance.

-The most common case is to use template image for menu bar icon so it can adapt to both light and dark menu bars.
+The most common case is to use template images for a menu bar icon so it can adapt to both light and dark menu bars.

-Template image is only supported on OS X.
+**Note**: Template image is only supported on OS X.

-To mark an image as a template image, its filename should end with the word `Template`, examples are:
+To mark an image as a template image, its filename should end with the word `Template`.
+For example:

 * `xxxTemplate.png`
 * `xxxTemplate@2x.png`